-After World War II, the United States and the Soviet Union, which is presently known as Russia, began an intense competition to prove their political ideas were superior to the other's.
+After World War II, the United States and the Soviet Union, presently known as Russia, began an intense competition to prove their political ideas were superior.

 Each time you read an example of a United States accomplishment in space travel and technology, write a tally mark on the United States side of the chart.
 Each time you read an example of a Soviet Union accomplishment, put a tally mark on the Soviet Union side of the chart.

 When you are finished reviewing the timeline, use the chart you created to help you answer the following questions.

 You can write your questions on a separate piece of paper or type your responses in the spaces provided below.